What Is Vitreoretinal Eye Care?

 Can retina damage be reversed?

 Often, once the retina has been damaged, it can’t be reversed.
-That’s why at Rothchild Eye Institute, Dr. Rothchild and his team of doctors stress the importance of regular eye exams to identify vitreoretinal disease early so it can be properly treated.
+That’s why at Rothchild Eye Institute, Dr. Rothchild and his team of doctors stress the importance of regular eye exams to identify vitreoretinal disease early so it can be properly addressed with the proper retina disease treatment.

 What is a vitrectomy?